Dogs and Cats

-As the City of Playford is home to almost 15,000 dogs – that’s more than a quarter of all households in the area – we know a thing or two about taking care of man’s best friend.
-By providing information about responsible pet ownership and animal welfare, residents of the City of Playford can find out how to keep their dogs healthy, happy, and safe.
+As the City of Playford is home to around 18,000 dogs – that’s more than a quarter of all households in the area – we know a thing or two about taking care of your four legged friends.
+By providing information about responsible pet ownership and animal welfare, residents of the City of Playford can find out how to keep their dogs and cats healthy, happy, and safe.

 You want your dogs to be as safe as possible, and in order to keep them safe it is required by law that each dog is registered with Council.
 In the case that your furry friend is found wandering, we make every effort to contact you based on the details on the registration tag on their collar.

 Legislative changes that commenced in 1 July 2017 introduce new names for classes of registration:

 - A Standard dog is a dog that has been both desexed and microchipped